twardoch/lorem-chatum-for-indesign/README.md

 _As of March 2023, the GPT-4 model is much more expensive: it would cost US$900 to process the same book._

 ChatGPT has heavily assisted me in writing this code.

-And here’s a few ChatGPT-written taglines about this project:
+Here’s a few ChatGPT-written taglines about this project:

 > “Unleash the Power of AI-Generated Lorem Ipsum with Lorem Chatum for Adobe InDesign!”
 >